PrimeshShamilka/Bbank/README.md

 # Bbank
 A RESTFUL web service designed for a micro banking system.
+System is developed as a dynamic web project using Java.
+DAO design pattern is used to seperate the business logic from data persistence logic.

+## Libraries used
+- Jersey - RESTful web services in java

 ## Database ERD
 ![alt text](https://github.com/PrimeshShamilka/Bbank/blob/master/BbankFinal.png)